 9. “One Man Band” Syndrome: Entering parties are looking to buy a company with good systems and procedures in place.
 If they see an Exiting owner who is frazzled, over-worked and whose company’s existence depends on him; that is not very appealing.
 Next…

 10. Unrealistic Price: See Point #5 from the prior post, It will not Support Financing.
 You think your business is worth $5 million and an unsophisticated buyer will pay $5 million (it rarely happens) but the bank, backed by an appraisal will only loan $2 million.

 11. Sales/Cash Flow trending down: This is part and parcel of point #7.
-Unless your business is distressed and a turnaround professional is called in, an Entering Party wants to see plenty of business in the pipe line and margins improving.
+Unless your business is distressed and a turnaround professional is called in, and Entering Party wants to see plenty of business in the pipeline and margins improving.